Chris Johns: Often the most vicious power struggles start over trivial things

 It’s a fascinating story: a boardroom power play involving shareholders from around the world, executives paid beyond the dreams of avarice and local Swiss politics.
 These worlds brutally collided this week and culminated in the resignation of Tidjane Thiam.

-According to various sources, the row stated just over a year ago at a New Year’s party hosted by Thiam.
-Bloomberg’s Patrick Winters, citing an an unnamed source, has written about an insulting remark concerning the state of Thiam’s garden.
+According to various sources, the row started just over a year ago at a new year’s party hosted by Thiam.
+Bloomberg’s Patrick Winters, citing an unnamed source, has written about an insulting remark concerning the state of Thiam’s garden.

 Revelations